Belinda Wilson, Artist, researcher, thinker, by Anita Traynor

 Legend of Warby Jack, digitally enhanced print

-Belinda is still in the ‘discovery ’stage of her art, her journey is evolving as she twists and turns finding the right path to capture and tell her tale of a childhood spent growing up in the heart of the Victorian bush, where her own memories recall endless nights with mosquitos buzzing relentlessly, cicadas would sing their humdrum tunes outside her window, and harsh 40 degree temperatures would blister the trees and grass and leave the once green pastures dry and desolate.
-It is an all too familiar picture for any one of us who have spent any considerable amount of time in country Victoria.
+Belinda is still in the ‘discovery ’stage of her art, her journey is evolving as she twists and turns to find the right path to capture and tell her tale of a childhood spent growing up in the heart of the Victorian bush, where her own memories recall endless nights with mosquitos buzzing relentlessly, cicadas would sing their humdrum tunes outside her window, and harsh 40-degree temperatures would blister the trees and grass and leave the once green pastures dry and desolate.
+It is an all too familiar picture for any one of us who has spent a considerable amount of time in country Victoria.

 It is not surprising then that Belinda has chosen the subject of weather to centre her artistic practice around, incorporating her latest works into her Master’s degree and thesis, as it’s left an indelible mark in her memory and influenced the way in which she views the environment today.